christianalfoni/impact/docs/06_Contexts.md

 ## Passing props to contexts

-When your context is provided to a React component tree you can provide its the props of the Provider.
+When your context is exposed through its `Provider` any props are passed to the context.

 ```tsx
 import { context } from 'impact-app'